TheSilvered/nest/docs/c_api/c_api-format.md

   the right (unlike the `c` flag).
 When using both the precision and the `c` flag and a width is specified the precision is ignored

+The precision can be specified directly with a number after the dot (`.`) or by writing an asterisk and passing an `int` value in the arguments after the value to be formatted and, if specified, the width.

 A negative precision is ignored.

+### Separator width

+This field applies to numbers and changes the amount of digits between separators from the default.
+For example using `{i:b' ,4}` will write a binary number with groups of four digits separated by a space, `{i:b' } would write groups of eight digits.
+This field is ignored when it has a value below one.

+The separator width can be specified directly with a number after the comma (`,`) or by writing an asterisk and passing an `int` value in the arguments after the value to be formatted and, if specified, the width and the precision.

+A separator width smaller than or equal to zero is ignored.

 ### Alignment